Burkina Faso: Education

 Education in Burkina Faso is divided into primary, secondary and higher education.
+The Education Act makes schooling compulsory from age 6 to 16, with French as the official language of instruction.

+By law, education is free, but the government lacks adequate resources to provide universal free primary education.
+Children must pay for school supplies, and communities are often responsible for constructing primary school buildings and teachers' housing.
+Children from poor families can receive tuition-free education through junior high and high school if their grades qualify.

 High school costs approximately CFA 25,000 (US$50) per year, which is far above the means of most Burkinabè families.
 Boys receive preference in schooling; as such, girls' education and literacy rates are far lower than their male counterparts.
 An increase in girls' schooling has been observed because of the government's policy of making school cheaper for girls and granting them more scholarships.

 To proceed from primary to middle school, middle to high school or high school to college, national exams must be passed.
 Institutions of higher education include the University of Ouagadougou, The Polytechnic University of Bobo-Dioulasso, and the University of Koudougou, which is also a teacher training institution.
 There are some small private colleges in the capital city of Ouagadougou but these are affordable to only a small portion of the population.

+Higher education provision is highly centralized in Ouagadougou.
+The University of Ouagadougou had around 40,000 students (83% of the national population of university students) in 2010/2011, the University of Koudougou had 5,600 students, and the Polytechnic University of Bobo-Dioulasso had 2,600.
+The private universities each had less than 1,000 students.
+Supervision rates vary significantly between institutions - at the University of Ouagadougou there is one lecturer for every 24 students, while at The Polytechnic University of Bobo-Dioulasso there is one lecturer for every three students.

+As of 2023, the gross enrollment ratio for tertiary education among males was reported at 12.1%.
+The gross enrollment ratio represents the ratio of total enrollment, regardless of age, to the population of the age group that officially corresponds to the level of education shown.

 There is also the International School of Ouagadougou (ISO), an American-based private school located in Ouagadougou.

 The 2008 UN Development Program Report ranked Burkina Faso as the country with the lowest level of literacy in the world, despite a concerted effort to double its literacy rate from 12.8% in 1990 to 25.3% in 2008.